 Software Error Affects Alpha Rocket Landing

-Following an investigation involving Firefly and independent experts, it was discovered that "a bug prevented the system from sending the necessary boost commands to the engines from the reaction control system before the second phase".
+After an investigation involving Firefly and independent experts, it was discovered that "a bug prevented the system from sending the necessary boost commands to the engines from the reaction control system before the second phase".
 The Firefly team has not revealed the details of this problem, but the preliminary assessment is that this system was used to ensure the correct phase orientation and fuel regulation in the engine.
 Bill Weber, managing director of Firefly, said that the team was proud of its work which led to a positive investigation.
-According to him, it was an important achievement, and the long-term goal is to develop Alpha as a reliable rocket that is in demand in the space launch market.
-Firefly is currently working to correct the error in the GNC software and implement other changes to better identify similar problems in the future.
-The US company also stated that Alpha will be ready for its next launch in the coming months, but no specific date was given.
+According to him, this was an important achievement, and the long-term goal is to develop the Alpha as a reliable rocket that is in demand in the space launch market.
+Firefly is currently working to correct the error in the software GNC and implement other changes to better identify similar problems in the future.
+The US company also stated that Alpha will be ready for its next release in the coming months, but no specific date was given.

 As a result of this error, Lockheed Martin's satellite ended up entering orbit with an initial perigee of around 215 kilometers.
 Lockheed accelerated the testing of satellite antenna technology and achieved significant mission objectives in just a few weeks.
 The satellite entered the Earth's atmosphere on February 10.